cayleygraph/cayley/docs/Quickstart-As-Application.md

 ```

-You may start to notice a pattern here: with Gremlin, the query lines tend to:
+You may start to notice a pattern here: with Gizmo, the query lines tend to:

 Start somewhere in the graph | Follow a path | Run the query with "All" or "GetLimit"